BIOGRAPHY

 June Nelson is a contemporary artist living in Lewes, East Sussex, whose work focuses on drawing and painting, often shaped by personal narrative, social observation., and history.
 She is particularly interested in female agency and bearing witness to silenced lives.
 Raised in industrial South Wales, she brings a grounded, reflective sensibility to her practice.

 After studying English at the University of Reading, Nelson had a career in academic and educational publishing.
-Alongside this, she developed her artistic voice, taking classes at Glasgow School of Art and later through the 369 Gallery and studio complex in Edinburgh.
+Alongside this, she developed her artistic voice, through classes at Glasgow School of Art and later the 369 Gallery and studio complex in Edinburgh.
 A move to the South of England , with a young family, led to her formal training in Fine Art (Painting) at the University of Brighton.
 She is currently part of the Turps Offsite Programme, an intensive artist-led mentoring programme that supports critical engagement and development within a peer-led context.

 Nelson is a studio member at Phoenix Artspace in Brighton and also works at Towner Eastbourne, engaging with the wider arts community.
-Her work has been exhibited nationally and internationally, including her installation Cabinet of Imagined Mirrors at the Liverpool Biennial Independents 2006.
+Her work has been exhibited nationally and internationally.
+Her installation Cabinet of Imagined Mirrors was shown at the Liverpool Biennial Independents 2006.
 She has twice been shortlisted for the Trinity Buoy Wharf Drawing Prize, with her smoke drawings.
+In 2025, she presented a solo show at Phoenix Artspace, Brighton (Diving Queens: Portraits of Resilience), and has recently had two works from the series selected for the exhibition 100/50 (Who’s counting?) at Unit 1 Gallery | Workshop, London.

 STATEMENT